subvurs/Consensual-Information-Cosmology/README.md

 ### Contact

-For questions, collaboration inquiries, or access to supplementary data, please contact through GitHub issues or the Subvurs Research team.
+For questions, collaboration inquiries, or access to supplementary data, please contact through GitHub issues or email the Subvurs Research team at: research@subvurs.com.

 ### Related Repositories